sandwich-machine/sandwich-machine.github.io/index.md

 # Sandwich Machine
 Ever wanted a sandwich, but you werent sure what kind?
 Ever needed to take advantage of the infinite possibilities for sandwich creation?
+Ever needed simple instructions on how to make infinite sandwiches?

 ## We make Sandwiches
 Completely random virtual sandwich creation